 - Completed application

-- Signed Transcripts Request form for previous school(s)
+- Signed Transcript Release form for previous school(s)

-- Our school’s suitability for his/her age, ability or special educational needs.
+- Our school’s suitability for the child’s age, ability and individual educational needs.

-- Although we especially welcome pupils from other Steiner schools, the normal admission policies still apply.
+- Although we especially welcome pupils from other Waldorf schools, Steiner admissions policies still apply.